- About Us

 Be aware of the sea areas and ports affected by piracy and armed robbery.
 The IMB Piracy Reporting Centre (IMB PRC) broadcasts incidents of piracy and armed robbery incidents to all ships in the IOR and AOR regions via InMARSAT Safety Net System.
 Similar information can be viewed on the Piracy Map

 In most incidents pirates and armed robbers will abandon an attack when they know they been spotted or feel the vessel has been secured and is a difficult target.
 However Somali and Nigerian pirates tend to be more aggressive so additional precautions must be taken.

 2. Advice in IMO circular MSC.1/Circ.1334 (23 June 2009)

-3. Procedures given in BMP4 while transiting high risk areas of Somali piracy.
+3. Procedures given in the latest version of the BMP while transiting high risk areas.

 Always report ALL actual, attempted or suspicious piracy and armed robbery incidents occurring anywhere to the 24-hour manned IMB PRC.
 This is crucial in the response procedures as well as broadcasting the threat to ALL vessels in the area.